wpilibsuite/frc-docs/source/index.rst

 Welcome to the *FIRST*\ |reg| Robotics Competition Control System Documentation!
 This documentation will be the Official *FIRST* Robotics Competition Control System documentation for the 2020 season and beyond.
 An overview of the changes from 2019 to 2020 is available on the :ref:`New for 2020 <docs/software/wpilib-overview/new-for-2020:New for 2020>` document.

-.. note:: It's advised to continue using `ScreenSteps <https://wpilib.screenstepslive.com/s/4485>`__ until the official WPILib release for 2020.

 .. toctree::
    :maxdepth: 2
    :caption: Programming and Electrical Basics